Cultural Equipment

 Resources

-View last year’s Arts, Heritage and Preservation applicants on our Past Grants page.
+View last cycle’s Arts, Heritage and Preservation applicants on our Past Grants page.
+This worksheet is available to help you with your application.
+Download the worksheet: Word or PDF

 You can also read through the application questions before getting started:

-- Experience: Summarize who is selecting the equipment and their relevant experience.
-How did they identify the appropriate equipment for this project (reached out to comparable institutions, consult an expert, internal expertise)?
+• Experience: summarize who is selecting the equipment and their relevant experience.
+(We do not need complete resumes.)
+How did they identify the appropriate equipment for this project (reached out to comparable institutions, consulted an expert, internal expertise)?
 What criteria did your organization use to select this equipment?
 How did your organization determine appropriate vendor and cost for equipment?
 By whom and how will this equipment be cared for during its lifespan?
-What is the plan for replacing the equipment as it ages?
-We do not need complete resumes.

 Contact